Ana-Niko-byte/seeds-n-saps/README.md

 ---

 The code written in this project was cross checked on WS3 and validated using the servcies described in the Technologies section.

-All images were taken from Pexels and Unsplash.
+All images were taken from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).

-Content on plant care was generated mostly from personal experience (as I've been caring for plants since I was a child), but I double checked my informaton on the following websites:
+Content on plant care was generated mostly from personal experience (as I've been caring for plants since I was a child), but I double checked my informaton on the following websites to make sure it was correct:

 [SaferBrand](https://www.saferbrand.com/articles/leaves-foliage-problems)

 [Better Homes & Gardens](https://www.bhg.com/gardening/houseplants/care/why-are-my-houseplants-leaves-turning-brown-on-the-tips/)